MicrosoftDocs/win32/desktop-src/Stg/structured-storage-start-page.md

 Structured Storage provides file and data persistence in COM by handling a single file as a structured collection of objects known as storages and streams.

 The purpose of Structured Storage is to reduce the performance penalties and overhead associated with storing separate objects in a single file.
-Structured Storage provides a solution by defining how to handle a single file entity as a structured collection of two types of objects—storages and streams—through a standard implementation called Compound Files.
+Structured Storage provides a solution by defining how to handle a single file entity as a structured collection of two types of objects storages and streams through a standard implementation called Compound Files.
 This enables the user to interact with, and manage, a compound file as if it were a single file rather than a nested hierarchy of separate objects.

 ## Where applicable